 Oregon Durable Power of Attorney Laws

-|If Physician Unwilling to Follow Durable Power of Attorney||Physician must promptly notify health care representative if unable or unwilling to comply with durable power of attorney and representative shall make a reasonable effort to transfer the principal to a complying physician|
+|If Physician Unwilling to Follow Patient’s Requests||The doctor must notify any health care representative of his or her inability to comply with the patient’s wishes, discharge the patient without abandoning him or her, or make a reasonable effort to locate and transfer the patient to a willing physician.|

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws change frequently, because of this, you should contact an attorney or conduct your own legal research to verify these laws, especially if you plan to create end-of-life planning documents.

 Research the Law